epicweb-dev/advanced-react-apis/README.md

 <div>
-  <h1 align="center"><a href="https://www.epicweb.dev/workshops">🔥 Advanced React Hooks</a></h1>
+  <h1 align="center"><a href="https://www.epicweb.dev/workshops">🔥 Advanced React APIs</a></h1>
   <strong>
-    Learn the more advanced React hooks and different patterns to enable great developer APIs for custom hooks.
+    Learn the more advanced React APIs and different use cases to enable great user experiences.
   </strong>
   <p>
-    We’ll look at some of the more advanced hooks and ways they can be used to optimize your components and custom hooks.
-We’ll also look at several patterns you can follow to make custom hooks that provide great APIs for developers to be productive building applications.
+    We’ll look at some of the more advanced hooks and APIs and ways they can be used to optimize your components and custom hooks.
+We'll consider each API with common use cases you'll run into in your applications.
   </p>
 </div>